Christmas 2013 more equipment reviews

 Nikon SB-400, about $120.

-The built-in flashes of the Nikon D3100 and D7000 are excellent, but can't be pointed to bounce off the ceiling to improve your indoor photos.
+Built-in flashes are excellent, but can't be pointed to bounce off the ceiling to improve your indoor photos.
 I own more expensive flashes, but I almost always have my SB-400 on even my Nikon D3 when I run out the door.

 Even if you don't bounce it, the SB-400 lets you shoot faster since it recharges much faster than the built-in flash.
 I use my SB-400 even on my more expensive Nikons.
 It's that good.